rodolphe37/pwa-react-project/README.md

 **Create one .env file at the root of the application**

-The .env.local file like this (copy this example if you want seeing my ASCCII face :smirk:) :
+The .env.local file like this (copy this example if you want seeing my ASCII face :smirk:) :